koolio-does-coding178/Readify/README.md

 - Mission statement
 - Why the team built Readify
 - Short bios of the 3 members
-- “Built in 48 hours during X Hackathon”
+- “Built in 48 hours during ByteBattle Hackathon”

 ---